-The intention is that for the chemicals listed in the Schedules only those chemical residues included in the residue definition should be analysed, and that all metabolites of these chemicals need not be analysed.
-Extending the definition of chemical to all metabolites of a chemical undermines this intention.
+The intention was that for the chemicals listed in the Schedules only those chemical residues included in the residue definition should be analysed, and that all metabolites of these chemicals need not be analysed.
+Extending the definition of chemical to all metabolites of a chemical would have undermined this intention.

-In addition, extending the definition of chemical to include all metabolites would mean that the prohibition on residues would apply to all metabolites of approved chemicals (i.e. those listed in Schedule 1).
-This is not the intention.
-The intention is only to prohibit residues of unapproved chemicals and their metabolites.
+In addition, extending the definition of chemical to include all metabolites would have meant that the prohibition on residues would apply to all metabolites of approved chemicals (i.e. those listed in Schedule 1).
+This was not the intention.
+The intention was only to prohibit residues of unapproved chemicals and their metabolites.